 We love destroying malware, and we’ve been at it for a while!

-Our removal process uses our proprietary engine.
-It has been collecting malware definitions since 2004.
-Its history can be traced to early open source projects we released before becoming close source in 2008, and later formed into a company, Sucuri, in 2010.
+Our removal process uses our proprietary remediation engine.
+We have been researching and collecting malware definitions that affect web sites since 2004.
+Its history can be traced to early open source projects we released before becoming a company, Sucuri, in 2010.
 You can find information on the early incarnation of the engine by looking at Owl, version .1, and the Web Information Gathering System (WIGS).